 Here are some of the easiest no-code web tools that Documate’s clients can use to create fantastic webpages and payment portals.
 So which one will you choose?

-Webflow is a drag-and-drop tool for creating no-code websites.
+Webflow is a newer drag-and-drop tool for creating no-code websites.
 It lets users design, build, and launch responsive websites visually.
 Its strengths are its ease-of-use, flexibility, and performance.
 Designing websites in Webflow lets designers function as front-end developers — without code — to build excellent webpages.

 To customize any page, including a splash page, simply use Webflow’s what-you-see-is-what-you-get (“WYSIWYG”) design interface and editor.
 The same design interface and editor also lets you sell, by connecting PayPal or Stripe (and thus all major credit cards) through Webflow’s ecommerce payment settings.